groaq/cyclistic-case-study/README.md

 ## Repository Contents

+- `datasets/` - The datasets used in this project.
 - `sql/` – Contains SQL queries and scripts used for data wrangling and analysis.
 - `visualizations/` – For Tableau dashboard files and other visualizations.

 ---

 ## Tableau Dashboard